 Sthala puranam and temple information

-In the Mahabharatam, during the Pandavas’ 13-year exile, Arjuna went separately to worship Lord Siva at Punnagavanam.
+The puranam of this temple is connected to the episode of Kiratarjuneeyam in the Mahabharatam.
+During the Pandavas’ 13-year exile, Arjuna went separately to worship Lord Siva at Punnagavanam.
 One day when he was in penance, he saw a wild boar, and shot an arrow at it.
 When he went to retrieve his kill, he saw a hunter there, whose arrow had also hit the boar, who was claiming it as his kill.
 A fight ensued between the two claimants, which the hunter eventually won, and then revealed himself to be Lord Siva in disguise.
 He was also pleased with Arjuna’s valour, and granted him the Pasupatastram.
 However, Parvati felt Arjuna did not Arjuna did not deserve it, until Siva convinced her using the matsa-rekha in Arjuna’s palm.
 He also blessed Arjuna to be reborn as a hunter in a later birth – it is regarded that Arjuna’s rebirth was as Kannappa Nayanar.
 In historical times, this place was called Punnagavanam and is considered to be the place where the above incidents took place.
 At Arjuna’s request, Lord Siva stayed here in his handsome form, as Sundareswarar.
 Vettai in Tamil means hunting, which also gives the place its name.

 When Siva came here, he brought Murugan along with him.
 So in the temple, Murugan is seen as a young hunter, holding a bow.